Towards the non-perturbative cosmological bootstrap

 We start by reviewing some basic facts about free field theory and Conformal Field Theory (CFT) in dS.
-This motivates the discussion of the main (non-perturbative) properties of QFT in dS presented in section \ref{sec:Preliminaries}.
-In particular, we define boundary operators via the late-time expansion and emphasise the absence of a state-operator map.
-In section \ref{sec:TwoPointFunction}, we study two-point functions of bulk scalar operators.
-We explain how to analytically continue the two-point function from the sphere to dS, transforming the decomposition in spherical harmonics into the Källen-Lehmann dS representation.
-Sections \ref{sec:FourPointFunction} and \ref{sec:Bootstrpping boundary correlators} are concerned with four-point functions of boundary operators.
-In \ref{sec:FourPointFunction}, we write down the main equations and discuss some examples of partial wave decompositions.
-In \ref{sec:Bootstrpping boundary correlators}, we focus on two-dimensional dS spacetime and propose a setup amenable to numerical analysis.
-We conclude with a (contrived) example of a ruled out theory as a proof of concept.
-Our work leaves many opens questions several of which we discuss in section \ref{sec:Discussion}. \\
+This motivates the discussion of the main (non-perturbative) properties of QFT in dS presented in section~\ref{sec:QFT in dS Pre}.
+In particular, we define boundary operators via the late-time expansion, emphasise the absence of a state-operator map and spell out the resolution of identity in~\reef{completeXPre} which is heavily used later on for spectral decomposition of two and four-point functions.

+In section~\ref{sec: Bulk two-point function}, we study two-point functions of \textit{bulk} scalar operators where we derive the~\toolazy representation.
+We explain how to analytically continue the two-point function from the sphere to dS, transforming the decomposition in spherical harmonics into the Källen-Lehmann dS representation and then find an inversion formula for the spectral density in~\reef{eq:RhoFormulaNew}.
+Next, we clarify the concept of boundary operators by relating them to spectral density poles and conclude with concrete examples of massive free field and CFT in bulk.

+Sections~\ref{sec:FourPointFunction} and~\ref{sec:Bootstrpping boundary correlators} are concerned with four-point functions of boundary operators where we derive positivity conditions imposed by unitarity.
+In section~\ref{Examples4pt}, we then calculate the partial wave coefficient of massive free theory in bulk as well as its correction to the leading order of $\lambda \phi^4$ interaction.
+It turns out that unitarity requires appearance of local terms in free theory discussed in section~\ref{sec:Local}.
+Lastly, in section~\ref{sec:Bootstrpping boundary correlators}, we focus on dS$_2$ to set up a de Sitter bootstrap program.
+After reviewing basics of the one-dimensional CFTs in section~\ref{sec:CFT1}, we discuss the convergence issue of partial wave expansion in dS.
+This issue has been overcome by proposal of a regularization scheme in section~\ref{sec:Regularized Crossing}.
+In the end, a concrete example of a non-trivial bound on partial wave coefficients is presented in section~\ref{sec: dS numerical bootstrap}.
+Our work leaves many opens questions several of which we discuss in section~\ref{sec:Discussion}. \\

-{\bf Note added:} In the course of this project, we became aware that the authors of~\cite{DiPietro2021} were working on related questions.
+{\bf Note added:} In the course of this project, we became aware that the authors of~\cite{DiPietro:2021sjt} were working on related questions.
 We are grateful to them for several useful discussions and highly recommend their upcoming paper to the reader.